Andy McCarthy and The Plot to Destroy A Presidency

 It's written by our friend Andy McCarthy.

-It's called Ball of Collusion, The Plot to Rig an Election, Destroy a Presidency.
+It's called Ball of Collusion: The Plot to Rig an Election, Destroy a Presidency.

-But anyway, we now know that Bruce Orr was providing the FBI with the research that his wife Nellie was doing on behalf of Fusion GPS uh that was being paid ultimately by the Clintons and the DNC.
+But anyway, we now know that Bruce Orr was providing the FBI with the research that his wife Nellie was doing on behalf of Fusion GPS that was being paid ultimately by the Clintons and the DNC.

 Wow.